First Time Traveler Tips

 Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen?

-The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen” is yes, but read on.
-It’s a panic moment, you’re leaving for the airport and you can’t find a government photo ID like a driver’s license, passport, or military ID.
+The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen?” is yes, but read on to learn how.
+It’s a panic moment; you’re leaving for the airport, and you can’t find a government photo ID like a driver’s license, passport, or military ID.
 It is lost or stolen.
-The good news is that if you’re 18 years of age or...
+The good news is that if you’re 18 years...

 Read More